“What Does it Mean to be Black?”

 Armed with only a cursory understanding of the past, they “Say It Loud,” without pursuing self-sufficiency and empowerment.
 They shout, “I Am Somebody!” while settling to be nobodies.
 In exchange for clearly delineated—although constricted—identities based on the past, such persons delay overtures toward more expansive but undefined futures.
 In the end, they estrange themselves from a future they see as white—from the very same future that their black predecessors struggled for them to have.

-Obviously these children are misguided.
+Obviously, these young people are misguided.
 By and large, their role models— us—are little help in instructing them to look toward the future and away from the past.
 After all, Malcolm X and the others were our heroes, our role models.
 They were larger than life in an era that was larger than most.
 We lived with them and came to love them.
 We were touched by their magic and enthralled by their messages.
 And we want their messages—strong messages—to strike resonant chords in our offspring.
 We want their memories and dreams kept alive.
 After all, how could any of us bear to tell our children to look away from our heroes, our warriors in shining armor?
 Most of us cannot.
-So although the world has advanced beyond the racial issues of yesteryear, we become saddled with young warriors who desire to emulate our fallen, outdated heroes.
+So, although the world has advanced beyond many of the racial issues of yesteryear, we become saddled with young warriors who desire to emulate our fallen, outdated heroes.